What could I claim at tax time – a handy checklist

 Operating expenses If you’re running a business, you can claim on expenses that relate to the day-to-day running of your business (or a portion of the expense, if it’s related to both your business and private use).
 Common operating expenses might include heating and lighting, especially if you work from home – but might also include advertising, public relations, legal expenses, insurances, bank fees and charges, stationery, costs for running your website, parking fees, software, internet fees and more.
 For info, ask your accountant.

 If you work in an industry where you’re in close contact with other people (like healthcare, beauty, retail or hospitality), you can claim equipment you’ve purchased to protect yourself during the pandemic, such as hand sanitiser and face masks.
-And don’t forget to declare your JobKeeper payments on your tax return too, if you received them.

 Travel There are quite a few rules about travel expenses.
 For example, you can’t claim your train ticket between home and work, as these are considered private expenses, but you can claim transport costs if you were to take a taxi from work to a work-related meeting.
 And if you go on a trip for work and have out-of-pocket expenses, you can only claim it if your employer doesn’t reimburse you.
 It’s best to double-check with an accountant about what might apply to your specific circumstances.